sindhri/Ellen/README.md

 HOM — MC&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;HOM — MC — H2O
 HOM — MC&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;HOM — MC — PTZ

+### Questions to ask:
+1. effect of PTZ
+2. effect of PTZ in HOM and Wild Type(WT)
+3. effect of MC (Can MC cancel PTZ's effect)

+### Procedure Summary:
-* Summary: From Raw score for pre and post experiments to various plots, anovas, and an intermdeidate csv file
+From Raw score for pre and post experiments to various plots, anovas, and an intermdeidate csv file

+### How to run
 * Step 1: first make a folder that includes the following three files: pre, post, geno.
 * Step 2: save the pre and post files into the excel format, with the xlsx extension.
 (Matlab is able to easily convert excel files into tables, but not from csv files)
 * Step 3: run 'script_pre_post_analysis;' on the command line.
 You will select the three files in order: pre (the excel version), post (the excel version), geno.
 If it's an windows computer it would show the prompt for each type of file, but the prompts don't work in a Mac OS system. so just follow the order of pre-post-geno.
 * Step 4: check the outputs which will be saved in the folder that you have created in the first place!

+### file details
 <table>
   <tr>
     <th>File name</th>